Post Summary: Amazing locations to explore in the Inland Northwest and where to find them.

 The capital city of Idaho has the absolute perfect blend of city life and outdoor adventure in the Inland Northwest.
-Every time we return, there’s a new hike to take or new restaurant to try.
+Every time we return, there’s a new hike to take or a new restaurant to try.

 We were pleasantly surprised to also find that they had a pretty big coffee scene – last time we were there we tried to visit as many as we could!

-If you are looking to stick around and explore the Inland Northwest in depth, consider staying in Boise.
+If you are looking to stick around and explore the Inland Northwest in-depth, consider staying in Boise.

 It’s only a day’s drive away from lots of attractions like Yellowstone National Park, ski resorts, deserts, Salt Lake City, Spokane, and so much more!

 Read More: 11 Epic Things To Do In Boise, Idaho